 The Kelly Gynecologic Oncology Service

-The Johns Hopkins Kelly Gynecologic Oncology Service is a team of world-renowned surgeons, medical oncologists, researchers, and cancer experts who utilize the most innovative treatments and surgical approaches—including robotics and radical debulking procedures, sentinel lymph node mapping, intraperitoneal chemotherapy, clinical trials, and immunotherapy--to treat women diagnosed with a gynecologic cancer.
+The Johns Hopkins Kelly Gynecologic Oncology Service is a team of world-renowned surgeons, medical oncologists, researchers, and cancer experts who utilize the most innovative treatments and surgical approaches to treat women diagnosed with a gynecologic cancer.
 Our team also specializes in helping women who are at high risk for developing breast or gynecologic cancer, and in the management of complex benign conditions, such as ovarian masses and cysts.
 We work closely with you and your loved ones to develop a personalized and comprehensive approach to cancer care that supports you on the journey to wellness and survivorship.

 Request an appointment:

 Learn why our gynecologic cancer treatment program earns national recognition for patient satisfaction and quality of care.

 Meet the expert doctors, nurses and support staff of the Kelly Gynecologic Oncology Service.

 Find out more about the reproductive tract cancers and benign gynecologic conditions we treat.

 Explore the latest research and innovations in safety and quality from our gynecologic oncology team.

 Learn about our state-of-the-art treatments, as well as our innovative research and clinical trials about uncommon tumor types.